Toward quantum scaling advantage in approximate optimization

-In this Letter, we critically evaluate the conventional use of PT-ICM as the classical baseline, especially in the context of benchmarks asserting D-Wave advantage.
-Instead, we employ a modified version of Simulated Bifurcation Machine (SBM)~\cite{Goto2019,Goto2021}, a heuristic method inspired by nonlinear Hamiltonian dynamics~\cite{Goto2016}.
-Our choice is motivated by the three core advantages of SBM: (i) runtime efficiency, (ii) inherent parallelizability, and (iii) suitability for modern GPU-based computing platforms~\cite{TNsSBM}.
-This naturally raises a question, whether such a sophisticated classical setup, could compete with quantum hardware results reported in Ref.~\cite{Lidar2025}, even under conditions and metrics explicitly advantageous to quantum devices.
-We affirm that it can.
+In this Letter, we explain why the reported advantage cannot hold and provide a conceptual foundation for advancing toward genuine quantum advantage in approximate optimization.
+We examine whether a classical algorithm sharing key features of quantum annealing, namely nearly parallel dynamics and a well-defined relation between the energy gap, run-time, and solution quality, can reproduce similar scaling.
+The answer is affirmative: the favorable scaling reported in Ref.~\cite{Lidar2025} cannot be uniquely interpreted as quantum advantage.
+Instead of thermally or stochastically inspired solvers such as PT-ICM, we employ a classical method obtained via a dequantization procedure, the simulated bifurcation machine (SBM)~\cite{Goto2016}.
+This approach is based on nonlinear Hamiltonian dynamics and provides a quantum-inspired classical baseline.

-In particular, \emph{our approach achieves scaling performance comparable to—or even exceeding—that of the quantum annealer, effectively bridging the previously reported quantum-classical gap}.
-Moreover, we identify methodological assumptions and finite-size effects overlooked in Ref.~\cite{Lidar2025} that introduce bias in favor of quantum annealing.
-By extending the analysis to substantially larger problems [up to $N \approx 4 \cdot 10^4$ (P80) vs $N \approx 1.3 \cdot 10^3$ (P16), previously] — way beyond the reach of current quantum annealers—we establish robust classical benchmarks and scaling behavior, closer to asymptotic, that can serve as a reference point for future assessments of quantum advantage of that type.
+\emph{Our approach yields scaling comparable to, and in some regimes better than, that of the quantum annealer, removing the previously reported gap to a classical baseline.} We further highlight methodological assumptions and finite-size effects in Ref.~\cite{Lidar2025} that biased results toward quantum annealing.
+Extending the analysis to much larger problems, with up to $N \approx 4 \times 10^4$ variables (requiring a QPU with Pegasus topology and at least $1.5 \times 10^5$ physical qubits), we establish a robust classical baseline for future quantum advantage studies.
+Finally, we identify sparse instances where quantum annealers can rapidly obtain high-quality solutions and may demonstrate a genuine scaling advantage \emph{once hardware-level run-time limitations are mitigated.}